DrFicus/CS460_Final_Project/README.md

 /*************************************************************************

-TO TEST if an audio file is encrypting, decrypting, or just performing normal processing, run the following command via the command-line, replacing ‘X’ with a number between 1 and 5:
+TO TEST if an audio file is encryption, decryption, or just normal processing, run the following command via the command-line, replacing ‘X’ with a number between 1 and 5:

 $ ./testClassifierModel sampleData/newRecordX.wav